sourcefrog/cargo-mutants/README.md

 indeed untested.
 The gap was fixed by adding a [doctest](https://github.com/sourcefrog/unix_mode/blob/07e098c1f06d9971f26fe05afa65c3e36135e81f/src/lib.rs#L239-L242).

-The Cargo output is logged into `mutants.out` within the original source directory, so you can see why individual tests failed.

 To see what mutants could be generated without running them, use `--list`.
 `--list` also supports a `--json` option to make the output more machine-readable, and a `--diff` option to show the replacement.